akashadhikari/100-days-of-django-archived/logs.md

 **Thoughts** : I included snippet pasting feature from the frontend but with the raw code (no wysiwyg).
 Also, the feature of "guest user" or Jaqen H'gar mode was included :laughing: .
 Lastly, some enhancement on profile info (total snipps count, likes count etc) to wrap it up for today.

+## Day 18: July 28 2018

+**Today I learned** :
+- Page hits counter
+- Individual profile based snipp hits view count (use of annotation)
+- Searching according to title, description and code.

+**Thoughts** : Done some cool things like Page hits counter (based on session) and searching (based on snipp title, description and code).